-The argument was military necessity, due to the danger that this population posed in terms of potential espionage and sabotage.
-Hardly any examples had surfaced at the time.
+The argument was that internment was a military necessity, due to the danger that this population posed in terms of potential espionage and sabotage.
+But hardly any examples had surfaced at the time.
 Remarkably, this very absence of hostile activity was presented as proof that they were plotting something for later.
-The evidence, repeated by General DeWitt in his final report on the successful operation, are extremely weak.
+The evidence, repeated by General DeWitt in his final report on the successful operation, was extremely weak.
 It included:

 The 10 camps (relocation centers) were located at: